mongoose13/fling-units/README.md

-A Dart library for unit conversion.
+A type safe Dart library for unit conversion.

 ## Usage
 Import the library: